 0. Upon the reception of an Nnwdaf_MLModelMonitor_Register request and based on local policy, the NWDAF containing MTLF determines to subscribe to the analytics accuracy monitoring for the ML model.

 1. The NWDAF containing MTLF sends an Nnwdaf_MLModelMonitor_Subscribe request (Analytics ID(s), unique identifier(s) of the ML model(s) to be monitored, accuracy metrics to be monitored, optionally Reporting Threshold(s) or Reporting Period) to an NWDAF containing AnLF subscription endpoint.

+NOTE: Reporting Period is mandatory input if NWDAF containing MTLF subscribes to multiple NWDAFs containing AnLF for monitoring the same Analytic ID and ML model.

 2. The NWDAF containing AnLF sends a response to the NWDAF containing MTLF.